 9 am CDT /10 am EDT

-Building Resilient Communities, Coastal Priorities, and the Great Lakes Investment Platform
+Building Resilient Communities, Coastal Priorities, and the Great Lakes Impact Investment Platform

 The GLLC welcomes the opportunity to work with other organizations in the Great Lakes and St. Lawrence River region to advanced shared priorities.
 This final installment of the GLLC’s 2020 Virtual Meetings will feature information on coastal resiliency, meeting the needs of Great Lakes municipalities, and the work of the region’s governors and premiers to promote environmentally sustainable economic growth.